About - Peter Ubel

-I am a physician and behavioral scientist.
+I am a physician and behavioral scientist at Duke University.
 My research and writing explores the quirks in human nature that influence our lives — the mixture of rational and irrational forces that affect our health, our happiness and the way our society functions.
 (What fun would it be to tackle just the easy problems?)
 My goal is to show you, in an entertaining way, why the key to living better, healthier lives, and improving the societies we live in, is to understand human nature.

 I’m also a Professor of Business, Public Policy and Medicine at Duke University.
 (Officially, I’m the – prepare to be impressed – Madge and Dennis T. McLawhorn University Professor of Business at Fuqua.)
 My research explores controversial issues about the role of values and preferences in health care decision making, from decisions at the bedside to policy decisions.
 I use the tools of decision psychology and behavioral economics to explore topics like doctor-patient communication, medical decision-making, and healthcare cost containment.

 I grew up in Minnesota where I attended an all boys, Roman Catholic, military high school – a definite triple whammy for a horny teenager.
 Then when I submitted my high school photograph to my undergraduate college, Carleton, and it got posted in the annual book of new students, my classmates decided I was a fascist , leaving me at a decidedly unCatholic, non-military, co-ed college, already shunned.
 Sigh…

 I blog about a wide range of topics, but usually ones that touch upon either health care, ethics or politics.
 Speaking of politics, I consider myself to be a flaming moderate, and in my research and writing I try to elucidate the way our political views are biased by our preconceptions.